 This fact sheet provides an overview of the counselling, support and other resources available at Life Fertility Clinic to help manage the stress of infertility diagnosis and treatment.

-The following information could help you decide if you need to seek professional help in managing the emotional stresses associated with infertility, or need assistance in decisions regarding your treatment options.
+The following information could help you decide if you need to seek professional help in managing the emotional stresses associated with fertility issues, or need assistance in decisions regarding your treatment options.

-When do I need to see an infertility counsellor?
+When do I need to see an fertility counsellor?

 Signs that you might benefit from counselling include: